Times Square in New York City at night

 The Most Affordable Borough in NYC

-Today, this area has nearly 1,440,000 residents, where the majority of them rent a property.
+Today, this area has nearly 1,380,000 residents, and the majority of them rent a property.
 It’s a highly densely populated place with many working-class citizens with an average income of $40,000 annually.
 The median house value sits close to $400,000, and rent is $1,200.
 The cost of living here specifically is a decent amount lower than the average price of living in the Big Apple.
+Keep this in mind when moving across the country.

 There are many schools to choose from, and there are plenty of activities for children and families.
 There are also many bars, clubs, and restaurants you can see, but the heart of the land is in the urban culture.
 There is a strong sense of community, and that’s where you’ll find the most enjoyable things aside from just general bars and clubs.
 What it lacks in overall wealth makes up for the atmosphere, making it one of the more exciting boroughs.

-All of this information is great, your real question might be “what is the cheapest place to live in New York” Look no further than the Bronx.
+All of this information is great, but the real question might be, “What is the cheapest place to live in New York?“.
+Look no further than the Bronx.
 To help you decide, we’ve compiled a list of towns where you can do some research and see which of them suits your relocation needs best.
 There are many affordable housing options in decent neighborhoods that you can quickly call home.

 • Fieldston is a great part of the Bronx with a dense urban community, a population of 6,478 people, and a nearly equal number of residents renting and owning property.
 The median house value sits at $345,200, and the rent value is $1,600.